RahmanPeimankar/assignment1-aml-sdu/README.md

 # Assignments for Applied Machine Learning course - SDU

 On this repository you can find the four assignments for Applied Machine Learning course.

+Please switch to master branch to see the assignments.

 ## Grade: